Democratising Pathology Co-Pilots: An Open Pipeline and Dataset for Whole-Slide Vision-Language Modelling: Discussion and Conclusion

 A key finding of our study is the impact of data scaling on model performance.
 While previous efforts such as SlideChat \cite{chen2024slidechat} have relied on smaller cohorts ($\approx$4k slides), our ablation study demonstrates that scaling instruction-tuning data from 2k to 18k samples yields substantial improvements in organ identification and differential diagnosis.
 These improvements highlight the important role of scalable and efficient synthetic data generation pipelines like Polysome in overcoming label scarcity.
 Furthermore, we address the reproducibility barrier inherent in proprietary models \cite{vorontsov2025prism2unlockingmultimodalgeneral, xu2025versatilepathologycopilotreasoning} by open-sourcing our entire pipeline and outputs.
 By democratising access to the underlying infrastructure, rather than just the final model, we aim to facilitate a shift towards more transparent and collaborative digital pathology research.

 Despite these strengths, the reliance on synthetic data generation introduces specific challenges.
-Since our instruction pairs are derived from clinical reports using LLMs, any ambiguity or noise in the source text is propagated to the model.
-A substantial issue we observed is the misalignment between reports and slide content within HISTAI; clinical reports often reference multiple slides and stains (e.g., IHC), while our model ``sees'' only a single H\&E slide.
+Since our instruction pairs are derived from clinical reports using LLMs, any ambiguity or noise in the source text propagates to the model.
+A substantial issue we observed is the misalignment between reports and slide content within HISTAI; clinical reports often reference multiple slides and stains (e.g., IHC), while our model ``sees'' only a single H\&E slide of that case.
 Although we use a heuristic to select single-file cases, this was not foolproof, leading to instances where the model was trained on descriptions of tissue not present in the input image.
 Previous research \cite{lucassen2025importancetextpreprocessingmultimodal} has shown that this disconnect contributes to the model's tendency to hallucinate non-visual features, such as specific genetic mutations or immunohistochemical results, as it attempts to correlate text with unrelated visual patterns.
+Furthermore, our qualitative stress testing (Appendix \ref{appendix:hallucination_analysis}) reveals a pattern: the model demonstrates strong guardrails against non-visual clinical questions where it correctly refuses to predict prognosis or molecular status from H\&E alone, showing the benefit of including the ``negative reasoning'' task in training.
+However, it exhibits a ``positive compliance bias'' when queried about specific morphological features, tending to hallucinate their presence rather than acknowledging their absence.
+Future work should address these limitations through improved preprocessing strategies, such as isolating non-H\&E feature filtering using supervised classification \cite{lucassen2025importancetextpreprocessingmultimodal}, investigating zero-shot filtering approaches using local LLMs and matching textual descriptions from pathology reports to individual slides.
+Additionally, incorporating negative constraint training through QA pairs about absent features could reduce visual hallucinations.